locie/simurex2018_workshop/README.md

 - Antoine Caucheteux
   - [Measurement uncertainty assessment for building energy simulation](https://github.com/locie/simurex2018_workshop/blob/master/caucheteuxa)

-This last one use the R language that is shipped via the conda environment provided (the environment.yml file).
+This last one uses the R language that is shipped via the conda environment provided (the environment.yml file).
 Otherwise you can install the R language as well as an ide by yourself (see https://www.r-project.org/)

 In order to obtain an up-to-date an working environment, [download](https://www.anaconda.com/download/) and install Anaconda for your platform, then, in command line (Anaconda -> Anaconda Prompt in the windows menu), run